-How to setup your Red Dot Sight for Competition
+How to Set Up Your Red Dot Sight for Pistol Competition

-Red dot sights are becoming more and more popular in shooting sports competitions.
+Red dot sights are more and more popular in shooting sports competitions.
 Sight pictures are simplified, and it allows you to stay “target focused” as you move across each target for faster target acquisition.
+Whether you’re a competitive shooter or a casual enthusiast, mastering the art of accurately calibrating your pistol's red dot sight is essential to enhance your shooting performance.
+This step-by-step guide is designed to demystify the adjustment process, providing you with clear instructions and practical tips to ensure your sight is aligned for optimal accuracy.

 Any sighting system's accuracy must support the intersection of the sights and the barrel to the target.
 One big difference between a red dot and an iron sight system is the height distance from the sight (or dot) to the barrel’s bore axis.
 Most iron sights sit low to the bore axis, making them more consistent across near-to-far distances.
 Red dots sit higher off the bore axis, so understanding how that influences the sights at different distances is essential.